|www.ethanwiner.com - since 1997|

 IMPORTANT UPDATE: On April 10, 1999 I recorded world-renowned cellist Steven Thomas, replacing my own amateur performance mentioned in the article above.
 Steven's playing is also featured on the CD which is offered for sale by Music Minus One (see below).
 Download an MP3 file (23 MB) of Steven Thomas playing the concerto in my studio.

 The links below display each of the six pages of music, and once a page is on your screen you can print it from your web browser.
 I had to strike a balance between keeping the music graphics files small enough to download and display in a reasonable amount of time, but without degrading too much the high quality of the original images.
 Note that you may need to reduce the printer margins to zero if the right edge is cut off when you print the pages, or if printing extends beyond one page at the bottom.
 You can do this in your browser's Page Setup dialog (in the File menu for most web browsers).
 You can optionally right-click on the links and select "Save Target As" to save the images to your hard drive and print them from your favorite graphics program.

 View the recording session photos!

 Click on any of the photos below to see a larger image.
 The charcoal drawing of Steven Thomas was made by his wife Glaucia Prado-Thomas as he recorded the cello solo at my studio.

 Buy a CD of the Concerto

 Music Minus One offers a CD recording of this concerto, along with Schubert's Ave Maria and a fun "pop music" version of St. Saens' Allegro Appassionato.
 The CD includes the complete performances of all three pieces with Steven Thomas as the soloist, and also play-along versions.
-The CD order number is 3716 available at Music Minus One.
+The CD order number is 3716 available at Music Dispatch.